aliencreeper13/capstone/README.md

 # Civilization Empire Builder

 A browser-based strategy game where empires fight for control over a dynamic world map.
 Manage resources, build cities, construct buildings, train armies, and lead your civilization to victory!
+Important note: This game is not yet complete, but continues to expand as I add new features!

 ## Project Structure